nishizumi-maho/nishizumi-setups-sync/README.md

 1. Run `python nishizumi_setups_sync.py` to open the interface.
 2. Select your **iRacing Setups Folder path** using the folder browser and choose whether to import from a ZIP/RAR file or from another folder.
-3. Fill in the team, personal, setup supplier folder and season folder names with *folder names only*.
+3. Pick which profile to use or adjust the number of profiles.
+Each profile stores the team, personal, setup supplier and season folder names so you can switch configurations easily.
+4. Fill in the folder names for the selected profile with *folder names only*.
    These folders must exist inside your iRacing setups folder and will be created automatically if they do not.
-The script uses these folders inside every car directory.
 When importing from a ZIP/RAR or folder, the personal folder also includes the setup supplier and season subfolders so the structure matches the team folder.
-4. Optionally enable backup or logging and browse to the **Backup Folder (before)**, **Backup Folder (after)** and log file locations.
+5. Optionally enable backup or logging and browse to the **Backup Folder (before)**, **Backup Folder (after)** and log file locations.
-5. Click **Save Config** to store your settings without running.
+6. Click **Save Config** to store your settings without running.
-6. Press **Run** to perform the import and sync.
+7. Press **Run** to perform the import and sync.
 The settings are saved for the next time you open the tool.
-7. Click **Check for Updates** to fetch the latest version when needed.
+8. Click **Check for Updates** to fetch the latest version when needed.

 ### Example Configuration